Broadcasts, podcasts and radio programmes

-MW interviewed for Radio 4’s ‘A German Genius in Britain’ – documentary on W.G.
+Marina was interviewed for Radio 4’s ‘A German Genius in Britain’ – a radio documentary on W.G.
 Sebald.
-Can be streamed here.

 Wed 9 Apr 2014 at 20:45 and Sun 13 Apr 2014 at 05:45

-MW contributes to BBC Radio 4 Lent Talks, more details can be found here and the Lent Talks can be streamed here.
+Marina contributed to BBC Radio 4 Lent Talks, more details can be found here.